 Wounds on a dog's trunk or abdomen, such as those resulting from shoulder or spay surgery, can be covered with clothing, such as a loosely fitting shirt or sweater designed for dogs, or even a child's T-shirt.
 Although clothing will not prevent stitches from getting wet and will not deter a dog determined to get to the wound, they provide an effective barrier that will discourage a dog from licking.

-Specially formulated liquids are often applied to bandages covering wounds or stitches to give the area a bitter, unattractive taste.
+Specially formulated liquids are often applied to bandages covering wounds or stitches to give the area a bitter, unattractive taste which help stop a dog from licking stitches.
 Your veterinarian may recommend an over-the-counter taste deterrent, such as Chew Guard spray or Grannick's Bitter Apple, or Stoplik, a lick deterrent sold only through veterinarians, for this purpose.

 Deterrents aren't recommended for punishments, but when your pet's health depends on them being able to leave their stitches alone, it could be a good time to use a product like this.
 Apply such sprays and liquids to wound coverings only, as applying them to the stitched area can actually encourage licking by irritating the wound.
 Not all dogs are affected by these lick deterrents so your dog may simply need more supervision during the healing process to be sure he can leave his stitches alone.